-Lavender herbal tea, made from the fresh or dried blossoms, was traditionally used for both its taste as well as medicinal attributes, especially in 16th and 17th Century England.
+Lavender herbal tea, made from the fresh or dried blossoms, was traditionally used for both its taste as well as its relaxing properties, especially in 16th and 17th Century England.

 Teas can be served hot or as a refreshing lavender iced tea or lavender lemonade.

-They can be made from straight lavender flowers or blended with other herbs like mint to increase therapeutic effectiveness.
+They can be made from straight lavender flowers or of course blended with other herbs.

-The dried flower buds can create a brown-purple to red-purple hued tea when infused in hot water.
-Color can vary however according to quality of the lavender as some have a deeper pigmentation which can contribute to this effect.
+The dried flower buds can turn the tea a purple-brown to purple-pink hue when infused in hot water.
+Or, they can have only a slight effect.
+This color variation is largely dependent on the quality and variety of lavender as some have a deeper pigmentation.

 Lavender herbal tea produces a slightly floral minty flavor profile with just a tinge of bitterness.
 It blends very well with sweeteners like honey and licorice root.

 We always prefer using certified organic lavender when it comes to culinary uses or when making lavender tea.
 Or, better yet, growing your own is a great way to have the flowers or leaves readily on hand for teas and concoctions.